sjmikler/karaoker/README.md

 ### Explanation: song list

 This is a list of all the songs you want to download.
+You don't need to create it, but using it will help you to recreate your song library whenver you need.

 Each line in this file is a download query in form: